Colourful Carath\'eodory's Theorem plus a constraint: Zero-avoiding complexes, its Alexander duals and induced sub-complexes

 we can conclude that $\langle x, A(u)\rangle=0$ for all $u\in U'$.
 Thus, the quality \eqref{eq : description of N} holds.

 Note that here the sets $A(V-U)$ and $\{-A(u) : u\in U-U'\}$ belong to at least one open hemisphere of $S(\E)$, according to the assumption (A3).
 Furthermore, the sets $A(V-U)$ and $\{-A(u) : u\in U\}$ belong to at least one closed hemisphere of the sphere $S(\E)$.
-Consequently, $N(V,U)$ is strongly convex and so contractible, see~\cite[Sec.\,9.1.\,(S)]{DanzerEtAl1963}.
+Consequently, $N(V,U)$ is strongly convex and so contractible.
+Here strongly convex means that $N(V,U)$ contains no antipodal points, and additionally for every two points of $N(V,U)$ the small arc of the great circle determined by them is contained in $N(V,U)$.
+For the original definition and basic properties consult~\cite[Sec.\,9.1.\,(S)]{DanzerEtAl1963}.
+In modern terminology strong convexity is typically called geodesic convexity.

 {\bf (1)} Assume that $N(V,U)\subseteq \mathscr{B}(A(V-U)) \cong \R^{\dim(\E)-1}$ is compact.
-Then using Lemma~\ref{lem : topology of induced sub-complexes 03 } and the Alexander duality isomorphism~\cite[Cor.\,VI.8.6]{Bredon2010} we get that
+Then, using Lemma~\ref{lem : topology of induced sub-complexes 03 } and the Alexander duality isomorphism~\cite[Cor.\,VI.8.6]{Bredon2010}, we get that

 Now the Alexander duality isomorphism from Theorem~\ref{th : combinatorial Alexander duality} yields

 Hence, $ \widetilde{H}^{i} (\CC_A^*[U])\cong H^{\dim(\E)+1+i-|U|}(\pt;M) $, as claimed.